schmettow/New_Stats/docs/Getting_started_with_R.md

 make_binary_matrix <-
   function(size) as.matrix(rbernoulli(size^2, p = 1/4))

-LoM <- llply(c(5:7), make_binary_matrix)
+LoM <- plyr::llply(c(5:7), make_binary_matrix)

 llply(LoM, rowSums)
 ```

 ```
 ## [[1]]
-##  [1] 1 0 0 1 0 0 0 1 1 0 0 1 0 0 0 1 0 0 1 0 0 1 0 0 1
+##  [1] 0 0 1 0 0 0 0 0 0 0 0 0 0 0 1 0 1 0 1 0 0 0 1 0 0
 ##
 ## [[2]]
-##  [1] 0 0 1 0 0 0 0 0 0 0 0 0 0 0 0 1 0 1 0 0 0 1 0 0 1 1 0 0 0 0 0 1 1 0 0
+##  [1] 0 0 0 0 0 0 1 0 0 1 0 0 1 0 0 1 1 0 1 0 0 0 1 0 0 0 0 0 0 0 0 0 1 0 0
 ## [36] 0
 ##
 ## [[3]]
-##  [1] 0 1 0 0 0 0 1 0 1 1 0 0 0 0 0 0 1 0 0 0 0 0 0 0 0 0 0 0 1 0 1 0 0 0 0
+##  [1] 0 1 1 1 0 0 0 0 0 1 0 0 1 0 0 0 0 0 0 0 0 0 1 0 1 0 0 1 1 0 1 0 1 0 1
-## [36] 0 0 0 0 0 0 0 0 1 0 0 0 1 0
+## [36] 0 0 0 0 1 0 0 0 1 0 1 1 1 0
 ```

-What we have seen is a routine application of higher level functions: apply a transformation to a sequence of data sets.
+What we have seen is a routine application of *higher level functions*, `llply` applies a transformation `rowSums` to a list of objects `LoM` and returns a list of modified objects.
 In a majority of programming languages you had to write a loop instead and this is why experienced programmers can easily fall for the active user paradox when they learn R, by sticking to loops.
 Believe me one thing: Once you have wrapped your head around functional programming, you will program the same procedure in a quarter of time with half the code and your program will run significantly faster.
 My general advice is:

 >> Whenever you think you need a loop, you don't.